 Newcomers to Europe are frequently confused by the term "long drink" on the drink menu.
-This term simply refers to an alcoholic drink composed of of your chosen liquor, plus juice or soda, in a highball glass or tumbler.
+This term simply refers to an alcoholic drink composed of your chosen liquor, plus juice or soda, in a highball glass or tumbler.
 While ice would be nice, it is usually minimal in Germany.

 For all the laws about beer purity, Germans take a perverse pleasure in adding mixers to their beer.
 For example, Diesel is half beer, half coke.
-Or a Radler which is half beer, half lemon/lime soda (or Hefeweizen mixed with Sprite to create a Russe).
+Or a Radler, which is half beer, half lemon/lime soda (or Hefeweizen mixed with Sprite to create a Russe).

 These are usually enjoyed during warm weather, or when someone is trying to limit their alcohol consumption.
 There are also regional favorites like a Kölsch-Cola, which is half of Cologne's famed Kölsch and half Coca-Cola, or a Berliner Weisse, a white beer with a pump of raspberry or woodruff-flavored syrup served in summer in biergartens all over Berlin.
-The drink is low-alcohol and festively (if in the wrong season) red or green depending on the the flavor you pick and served in bowl-like glass.
+The drink is low-alcohol and festively (if in the wrong season) red or green depending on the flavor you pick and served in a bowl-like glass.

 Obviously you can mix your own, but you can also buy prepackaged drinks at most stores.